1997 International Formula 3000 Championship

 The 1997 International Formula 3000 season was the thirty-first season of the second-tier of Formula One feeder championship and also thirteenth season under the International Formula 3000 Championship moniker.
 The championship was a ten-round series contested from 11 May to 25 October 1997.
-The Drivers' Championship was won by Brazilian Ricardo Zonta of Super Nova Racing, who won three races.

 Drivers and teams

 The following teams and drivers contested the 1997 FIA Formula 3000 International Championship.
 The Lola T96/50 Zytek-Judd was used by all teams, as was mandatory under the championship regulations.